aws-observability/aws-otel-test-framework/docs/get-performance-model.md

 You can run testing framework upon your testcase to get its performance model as the testing result.
 * the performance test with the mocked endpoint will be performed in the github workflow after your code is merged to aws otel collector repo.
 * you need to run the performance test locally with your `real endpoint` and provide the result, this doc is a guideline about how to use the testing framework to get the performance model upon the real endpoint.
+* you can also follow this document to reproduce the performance test with mock endpoint by just skipping step 3.

 ## Step 1.
 Setup basic components in your aws account.